defold/defold/README_SETUP_LINUX.md

 ```

 When Java is installed you may also add need to add java to your PATH and export JAVA_HOME:
+(You can find the default installed java versions here `/usr/lib/jvm/`)

 ```sh
 > nano ~/.bashrc